-1) Locate sociological interest in the body/embodiment within its larger social context.
-2) Describe and critically assess the main theoretical approaches for studying human embodiment and bodily practices.
-3) Ground theoretical discussion on human bodies in empirical work from sociology and the social sciences.
-Syllabus: The module begins by introducing students to social theory on the body and highlights the case for embodying social theory.
-Sociology is the main disciplinary approach taken for exploring bodies as the source, location and medium of society, but we will first underscore the socially constructed character of the body with reference to broader socio-cultural changes and anthropological research.
-Attention then focuses on some key themes and debates in late modernity, such as medicalisation, risk, identity, the significance of biology, consumption and gender.
+- 1) Locate sociological interest in the body/embodiment within its larger social context. - 2) Describe and critically assess the main theoretical approaches for studying human embodiment and bodily practices. - and medium of society, but we will first underscore the socially constructed character of the body with reference to broader socio-cultural changes and anthropological research.
+Attention then focuses on some key themes and debates in late modernity, such as medicalization, and gender.
 More specific substantive lectures will explore themes such as: the obesity debate; disordered eating; cosmetic surgery; sport, physical activity and fitness; bodybuilding and drug-taking; tattooing; piercing; working bodies; sexualities; virtual bodies and cultures of technological embodiment (cyborgs); ageing; disability, chronic illness and healthcare; and, the body as a research instrument.
 SO4208 - SOCIOLOGY OF LOVE AND ITS DARK SIDE ECTS Credits: 6 (Year 4 Module) Sociology Rationale and Purpose of the Module: This module examines the different aspects of relationships: love, mate selection and dating, non-marital lifestyles, marriage, reproduction and forms of parenting.
-A key component of the course is the influence of changing work patterns and changing sexual values and behaviour on increasing diversity in family forms.
-The objectives of this module are: \ To introduce students to the sociological perspective asit applies to the understanding of relationships and familial phenomena. \ To present various sociological theories regarding love, sexual relationships, marriage and family systems. \ To familiarise students with the results of empirical research of social scientists who study partnership formation and family behaviour.
+A key component of the course is the influence of changing work patterns and changing sexual values and behavior on increasing diversity in family forms.
+The objectives of this module are: \ To introduce students to the sociological perspective as it applies to the understanding of relationships and familial phenomena. \ To present various sociological theories regarding love, sexual relationships, marriage and family systems. \ To familiarize students with the results of empirical research of social scientists who study partnership formation and family behavior.